The thaw has finally begun but event with the melting snow the work of the army and Civil Defence carries on.

 The army has taken delivery of six snow mobiles from Canada, a gift to the Irish government to help reach isolated areas.

-An RTÉ News report by Caroline Erskine broadcast on 15 January 1982.
+An RTÉ News report broadcast on 15 January 1982.
+The reporter is Caroline Erskine.